cormullion/juliamono/website/faq.md

 #### ‘How is this different from any other Unicode font?’

-(Hello, JuliaCon Reviewer 4!)
 You’re right, of course, there are many coding fonts, all perfectly adequate for the task of programming in Julia and most other languages.
 Comparing two different fonts is a matter of how important small similarities and differences are.
 Perhaps with one font you’ll see the occasional empty box or odd replacement rather than the character you were hoping for.
 Or perhaps sometimes you won’t like a particular glyph.

 More likely, though, the overall ‘feel’ of a new and unfamiliar font - too narrow, too wide, too dense, too light, too quirky, too dull, too consistent, too variable - is a matter of personal taste, immune to objective measurement.
 The design goals of JuliaMono - readable, easy to use, unquirky, simple - mean that the shapes aren’t compressed or condensed.
 It’s not fashionably thin.
 It might feel quite “airy” because of the generously-spaced shapes.
 The punctuation is quite solid, which might not be to your taste; it’s much more important in code than in ordinary prose, and my eyesight is probably poorer than yours!